blues/note-c/docs/api_reference.rst

 .. contents:: Table of Contents
    :depth: 2

-This pages covers the core functions and types that make up the note-c API.
+These pages cover the core functions and types that make up the note-c API.

 Dynamic Memory and Timing Hooks
 ===============================